 • Enhanced call blocking: Screens all incoming calls against a database of over two million known spam numbers.

-• Find Me, Follow Me: Create rules that enable phone calls to be routed at your preferred location without ringing all connected devices at the same time.
+• Find Me, Follow Me: Create rules that route phone calls to your preferred location without ringing all connected devices at once.

 • Online bookings: Enable users to book a meeting with you by sharing your available calendar time slots.